Back to Blog

 Why this is a different problem from generic scheduling

 Generic schedulers are built to answer resource and availability questions.
-Sovereignty-aware placement has to answer a stricter question first: which execution scopes are even allowed for this workload class?
+Residency-aware placement has to answer a stricter question first: which execution scopes are even allowed for this workload class?

-That is why the later patent-family and platform-capabilities docs tie arbitration to predictive sovereignty enforcement, quota admission, relocation, and audit evidence.
+That is why the later platform-capabilities docs tie arbitration to predictive residency enforcement, quota admission, relocation, and audit evidence.
 Cross-cloud placement is not just a scheduler preference.
 It is part of the governance model.

 The important shift